The New Role of the Customer Experience Coordinator: Promoting Company Confidence

 Promoting Company Confidence

 Depending on your location, your business competes with dozens or even hundreds of others, so what makes yours stand out?
 Why are you the best, and more importantly, how do you communicate your expertise to customers?
 Promoting company confidence is a chief task of the CEC, who, upon answering that first phone call, acts as a liaison between the customer and your sales and installation teams.
-The CEC learns about the customer’s needs, sets and oversees the sales and installation appointments to make sure things are running smoothly.
+The CEC learns about the customer’s needs and sets and oversees the sales and installation appointments to make sure things are running smoothly.

 How can a CEC promote confidence in your company?